zenflow/mylocalshop/README.md

 - admin pages:
     - refresh button
-    - title in <h1> & <head>
+    - title in h1 and head
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)
     - integrate apollo client /w subscriptions
-- use graphql normally in google-strategy.js & /api/auth/...

 - facebook auth provider
-- delete old sessions when when user logs in

 - `shops` table, `user.shops` field

 ---

 - undo graphql-tag tech debt
+- delete old sessions when user logs in
 - nextjs issues
     - dynamic components swallow errors!
 It should `Promise.reject(` errrors by default
     - build matchRoute function, use it like <Link href={matchRoute(href)} as={href}><a href={href}></a></Link>